steadramon/ESPGeiger/test/README.md

 ## What belongs here

-Logic that has bitten us and is host-reproducible.
-Prefer table-driven boundary cases over volume: rollover tests straddle the exact wrap value, encoder tests compare golden bytes.
+Host-reproducible logic.
+Prefer boundary cases over volume: rollover tests straddle the exact wrap value, encoder tests compare golden bytes.
 Modules with no logic (pin wiggling, registers) get no host test.
 Coverage numbers are not a goal.

 Out of scope, and passing here says nothing about them: AsyncTCP/MQTT lifecycle, WiFi and portal flows, OTA, icache and LPS, PROGMEM placement,